zk4x/zyx/zyx/README.md

 Zyx runs on different devices, current backends are CUDA, OpenCL and wgsl through wgpu.
 HIP would be supported too, but HIPRTC is currently broken.
 Using COMGR directly as a workaround is in the works..
 Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file backend_config.json in folder zyx in home config directory (usually ~/.config/zyx/backend_config.json).
 There write [DeviceConfig] struct.
+Please look at file DEVICE_CONFIG.md for detailed info how to write configuration for your PC.
+Zyx currently does not know how to differentiate between devices, so it will by default run all backends, even if they run on the same device.
+To avoid this, you need to write device_config.json.

 ## Simple neural network